teacat/reiner/README.md

 # Reiner

-A Golang database ORM with the 1990's style.
+A Golang MySQL wrapper which is better than some ORMs.
 Flexible, and no struct tags needed.
-More actually, it's just [PHP-MySQLi-Database-Class](https://github.com/joshcam/PHP-MySQLi-Database-Class) but in Golang.
+More actually, it's just [PHP-MySQLi-Database-Class](https://github.com/joshcam/PHP-MySQLi-Database-Class) but in Golang (also with more functions).

 # What is it?

-A MySQL ORM written in Golang which lets you controll everything, just like writing a query but simpler, join tables are now easier than before.
+A MySQL wrapper written in Golang which lets you controll everything, just like writing a query but simpler, join tables are now easier than before.

-* Almost full-featured ORM
+* Almost full-featured wrapper
+* MySQL replication supported (read/write split)
 * Easy to remember, understand
 * SQL builder
 * Table migrations